Air Quality Planning, CEQA and Climate Change

 CEQA (California Environmental Quality Act)

-***DRAFT CEQA AIR QUALITY HANDBOOK 2014 UPDATE***: Public workshop to discuss the Draft CEQA Air Quality Handbook on Tuesday, September 9, 2014 at 1:00 pm at the Chico Library Meeting Room, 1108 Sherman Avenue, Chico, CA.
+***CEQA AIR QUALITY HANDBOOK 2014 UPDATE***: Public hearing to consider adopting the Draft CEQA Air Quality Handbook on Thursday, October 23, 2014 at 10:00 am at the Chico City Council Chambers, 421 Main Street, Chico, CA.

 Throughout the Northern Sacramento Valley Air Basin the major contributor to air pollution is the motor vehicle.
 The CEQA Air Quality Handbook seeks to reduce emission resulting from vehicular activity.
 This includes measures to reduce dependency on the automobile for mobility and mitigate the air quality impacts of new development.
 The mitigation measures in these guidelines encourage walking, bicycling, transit use and other alternative travel modes by making them more convenient and safe to use.